-Many know New Braunfels for the slip and slides of Schlitterbahn, but that’s just one slice of this German town.
-A passion for the past mixed with many new adventures await you in a town that will make your day trip truly das beste.
-To download this episode or purchase it on DVD — CLICK HERE.
+Many know this town for the slip and slides of Schlitterbahn, but that’s just one slice of this German town.
+A passion for the past mixed with many new adventures await you in a town that will make your day trip truly "das beste."
+(P.S. - It's pronounced New BRAUN-FULS)

 To start your day, visit Naegelin’s Bakery, the oldest bakery in Texas dating back to 1868.
 The fresh baked goods are made with age-old German recipes.
 The apple strudel is amazing and the old-fashioned German cookies like “spingerles” and “Pfeffernusses” will have you thinking you’re back in the motherland.

 The best way to learn about the German roots of New Braunfels and Prince Carl, the German Prince who settled the area, is to visit the Sophienburg Museum.
-Here, you’ll see tons of German artifacts such as a recreation of the ship that families took to arrive in Texas.
+Here, you’ll see tons of German artifacts like a life-size model of the ship that families took to arrive in Texas.

 Another place that is historic in its own right, and one of America’s most iconic roadside attractions, is Snake Farm (cue the Ray Wiley Hubbard).
 This zoo sits right on the highway and has been curing snake fears since 1967.
 They’ve got a wide range of the world’s creepiest snakes from Black Mambas to Rattlers and Cobras.
 If snakes aren’t your thing, step outside to an incredible zoo with lions, hyenas, and more.
 Don’t miss the weekly gator feedings.
 CHOMP!